jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 It's important to note that a Unicode scalar may not correspond exactly to what we think of as a "character" in text.
 It's a character for the computer's purposes, but some user-perceived characters may actually be made up of multiple Unicode scalars.

-One example of this is emoji.
-When you see the 😀 emoji you see a single character, but it's actually made up of 2 Unicode scalars.
+Emoji is an example of this.
+When you see the an emoji you see a single character, but it's actually made up of at least 2 Unicode scalars.
+Some emoji are even bigger.

-That means if you iterate over that emoji with a for...of loop there will actually be 2 iterations of the loop.
+That means if you iterate over that emoji with a for...of loop there will actually be at least 2 iterations of the loop.

 If you write in English or another language that uses an alphabet derived from Latin then the vast majority of characters you use will be made up of a single Unicode scalar, but it's important to be aware of the fact that things can get more complicated with more complex characters.

 Unicode scalars map to numeric values called *code points*, and you can find the code point value of a character using the `String.prototype.codePointAt` method.
 You can see more methods on strings themselves and the String constructor at [the MDN String page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).

+Note that in JavaScript documentation instance methods on objects are often referred to as `[Type].prototype.[method]`.
+That's because JavaScript uses prototypes for its objects, which you'll learn about in the next chapter.
+If the method is on the constructor it's just called `[Type].[method]`.

 #### Strings and For...Of Loops